asjad99/asjad99/README.md

 ####  Hi there 👋

 My recent work centres around exploring applications of machine learning for process analytics, expert decision support and Natural Language Understanding of domain specific text.
 I have a passion for building intelligent systems (data products) and using them to solve real world problems.
 I write about my experiences at blog.asjadk.com.
 I enjoy coding in Python and am an open-source enthusiast.
-Below i have shared some of the my recent Research projects, course projects, side projects, prototypes done in the past.

 ### AI Projects   🔭 :electron: